un-ts/toml-tools/packages/prettier-plugin-toml/README.md

 ## WORK IN PROGRESS

-This plugin is in **alpha state**. please try it out and provide feedback.
+This plugin is in **alpha state**.
+Please try it out and provide feedback.

 ## Installation